marvin-neumann/imagegrab/README.md

     - `ss3` and `ss4` downloads only the origial images and ignores scaled and cropped images
  - `--log` optional, default is false, if true Logs the modified image URLs to a file along with the original URL and type
  - `--auth` or `--basicauth` optional, default is false, if true enables HTTP Basic Authentication using credentials from `puppeteerAuth.env`
+ - `--formauth` or `--form` optional, default is false, if true enables Form Authentication for logging into admin forms using credentials and selectors from `puppeteerAuth.env`

 ## Basic Authentication